Our Guide to the Best Harbour and Ocean Swimming Pools in Sydney

 - the best times to visit if you want to stake out a good sunbathing spot and actually get wet is when most Sydneysiders are at work, generally after 9am and before 3pm, when the kids get out of school and swimming lessons start.

-- you may occasionally have to contend with school sports carnivals or closures due to maintenance, so if you’re only in Sydney for a short time, click through to the websites below to get a number and call ahead.
+- you may occasionally have to contend with school sports carnivals or closures due to maintenance, so if you’re only in Sydney for a short time, click through to the websites above to get a number and call ahead.

 - harbourside pools usually have kiosks and dedicated change rooms (some with lockers) while the beachside pools will have public toilets and showers close by and a stylish café or take-away shop across the road.